tzur/AFNetworking/Bazaar/README.md

 ### Installing pip

+If you have python but don't have pip installed, run `sudo easy_install pip`.
-If you don't have pip installed, make sure you install python from Homebrew via `brew install python`.
-If `pip` command doesn't work after `brew install python`, try to run `brew unlink python && brew link --overwrite python`.
+If you don't have python installed, run `brew install python`, it will include `pip` as well.

 ## Further reading